evilchili/telisar-website/content/posts/yi-na-hotep-shames-the-gods.md

 ---
 title: "Yi-na-Hotep Shames The Gods"
 date: 2018-11-02T23:22:00
+description: A story, carved into stone pillars deep in the inner sanctum of the Temple of the Moon...
 tags: ['lore', 'dragonborn']
 ---
-*A story, carved into stone pillars deep in the inner sanctum of the Temple of the Moon...*

 There are still no suns in the sky.
 The Land is still dark, and the People are still living in darkness.